RoBorregos/home-electronics/Docs_omnibase/README.md

 ## ✅ To Do

-- [ ] Individual & simultaneous motor control tests
+- [ ] Add kinematics & check why negative wheel speeds don't work
 - [ ] Mecanum IK and FK equations derived from general formula
 - [ ] Implementation of FSM logic for different RX "modes" in stm32 instead of receiving big data chunk
 - [ ] Adding distance sensor readings to FreeRTOS code and data readings to TX task